joyapisi/To-Do-List/README.md

 # 📖 [To_Do_List] <a name="To DO List"></a>

-**[To_Do_List]** is a simple a simple web page that sisplays a list of To Do tasks.
+**[To_Do_List]** is a simple a simple web page that displays a list of To Do tasks inserted by a user.
 It is built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>